The Public Information Act Compliance Board has authority to review and resolve complaints that:

 To file a complaint, you must first have attempted to resolve your dispute through the Public Access Ombudsman.
 If, after attempting to resolve your dispute through the Ombudsman, you have received a final determination stating that the dispute is unresolved or only partially resolved, you may file a complaint with the Board.
 You must file your complaint within 30 days after receiving the Ombudsman's final determination.
 In addition, your complaint must be signed.

 The Board has adopted regulations that govern its procedures and processes.
 Those regulations can be found in Title 14, Subtitle 02 of COMAR, and online at COMAR Online.

-How to File a ComplaintYou may file a complaint using this complaint form.
+How to File a ComplaintYou may file a complaint using this complaint form in Microsoft Word or fillable PDF.
 You may file your complaint by email, PIAOpenGov@oag.state.md.us, with “PIACB Complaint" in the subject line, or by regular mail to:

 Public Information Act Compliance Boardc/o Office of the Attorney General200 St. Paul PlaceBaltimore, MD 21202